ericinlinux/BDiSN_Assignment_6_old/README.md

 ## The information about smoking habits

 Tobacco use has the scores 1 (non), 2 (occasional) and 3 (regular, i.e. more than once per week).

-# Notes to myself

-[Solved] How to eliminate the nodes that does not have the values? dropnan on them?

-[Solved] Networkx or numpy operations only?

-[Solved] Dont be stupid!
-They used alcohol!

-[Solved] Convert weights of the edges to float!!!
+So for this pattern the values are initialized with values 0.1, 0.5 and 0.9 respectively.

+The idea of this code is to simulate the opinion change over time according to the initial values and the network provided by the data set.